-Lastly, the USG will use sentinel surveillance data and results of care and treatment assessments to inform development of a comprehensive care and treatment program in pilot sites in Kazakhstan, Kyrgyzstan, and Tajikistan.
-Among the targeted analyses from the assessment will be disaggregation of data by sex and assessment of opportunities to reach populations currently lacking access to treatment components, including female SW and female PWID.
-These pilots will seek to improve patients' retention and adherence to ART, cotrimoxazole prophylaxis, and TB screening.
-Adherence obstacles will be addressed using gender-based approaches and will be closely linked with the GFATM and PEPFAR-supported PLWHA support groups.
-Couples-based counseling and involvement of "treatment supporters" (volunteers who provide direct observation of TB treatment and coach patients to stay on their medicines) will be introduced to improve patients' adherence and retention.
-Strategic Information accurately, and loss to follow-up rates for individuals on ART are not tracked.
+The lack of a medical record data system to track services across different clinical facilities has hampered the ability of clinicians to closely monitor and manage patients in the continuum of care.
+The potential for duplicate enrollment of HIV patients also poses a challenge for the countries to estimate coverage accurately, and loss to follow-up rates for individuals on ART are not tracked.
 In FY12, the USG will help host governments respond strategically to these challenges by expanding the UIC into HIV information systems to track individuals across community and clinical services while maintaining confidentiality; supporting ongoing quality improvement/quality assurance efforts; expanding the EHCMS in HIV clinical facilities in order to track the quality of services and identify gaps in clinical service at the patient level; improving the use of data for decision-making at the facility level through supportive supervision and on-site M&E TA; strengthen M&E systems by assisting provinces and oblasts to create and maintain databases with the capacity to produce routine reports on key national, oblast, and district level indicators; building capacity to analyze and act based upon routine program data for more effective programming and resource allocation; and training national and local partners on data collection, analysis, and dissemination.